john-D-Fly/website/content/en/privacy-license/index.md

 ## Disclaimer of Warranties

-ADSB.lol will use its best efforts to provide accurate data.
-However, except as otherwise provided herein, the data is provided on an “as is” basis.
-Except as otherwise provided herein, neither ADSB.lol, its partners, licensors, nor data providers make any warranty, either implied or express, of merchantability or fitness for a particular purpose, including, but not limited to, the accuracy, timeliness, completeness, reliability, or availability of ADSB.lol data, applications, or services accessible through or made available by ADSB.lol.
-Users acknowledge that ADSB.lol receives data from multiple sources it may or may not control, and that, except as otherwise provided herein, data integrity/accuracy cannot be guaranteed.
+Decentrafly.org will use its best efforts to provide accurate data.
+However, except as otherwise provided herein, the data is provided on an "as is" basis.
+Except as otherwise provided herein, neither Decentrafly.org, its partners, licensors, nor data providers make any warranty, either implied or express, of merchantability or fitness for a particular purpose, including, but not limited to, the accuracy, timeliness, completeness, reliability, or availability of Decentrafly.org data, applications, or services accessible through or made available by Decentrafly.org.
+Users acknowledge that Decentrafly.org receives data from multiple sources it may or may not control, and that, except as otherwise provided herein, data integrity/accuracy cannot be guaranteed.

-To the extent allowed by law, Users will indemnify, defend and hold harmless ADSB.lol from all liabilities, claims, demands, costs, judgements, damages, losses and expenses relating to any claim brought by a third party arising out of or in connection with Users’s use of the data in a manner not in conformance with the above notice.
+To the extent allowed by law, Users will indemnify, defend and hold harmless Decentrafly.org from all liabilities, claims, demands, costs, judgements, damages, losses and expenses relating to any claim brought by a third party arising out of or in connection with Users's use of the data in a manner not in conformance with the above notice.

 ## Personal Data

 No personal data is collected besides a temporary storage of log files which is kept for less than 30 days.
 ## Hosting Provider

-ADSB.lol is hosted by Netcup, with servers in Germany.
+Decentrafly.org is hosted by Netcup, with servers in Germany.

 Parts of static data are served by GitHub, proxied by CloudFlare.

-CloudFlare is used as a CDN/proxy except for the `feed.adsb.lol`/`in.adsb.lol` endpoints.
+CloudFlare is used as a CDN/proxy except for the `feed.decentrafly.org`/`in.decentrafly.org` endpoints.

 ## License

-By sending data to `feed.adsb.lol`/`in.adsb.lol`,
+By sending data to `feed.decentrafly.org`/`in.decentrafly.org`,

 you agree, to the extent possible under law,